Breast Health & Thermography

 Can thermography tell me if I have cancer?

 Thermal breast imaging is a functional test to evaluate temperature as an indicator of physiological, metabolic and/or vascular (blood vessel) activity.
-It does not directly detect or diagnose cancer but can indicate the level of risk for breast cancer.
-Causes of increased heat, which thermography may image, include a variety of conditions including cancer, inflammation, infection, healing scars, benign tumors and others.
-An abnormal thermal finding is not a guarantee that cancer is present, nor is a low risk thermal image a guarantee that cancer is not present.
-Thermal imaging is an adjunctive screening and does not replace other tests.
+Increased heat, which a thermogram may image, include a variety of conditions including cancer, inflammation, infection, healing scars, benign tumors and more.
+An abnormal thermal finding is not a guarantee that cancer is present, nor is a low T.H. rating of a thermal image a guarantee that cancer is not present.
+Thermal imaging is an adjunctive proceedure and does not replace other tests.
 It is not independently diagnostic of pathology.
 Thermography is a topographical infrared mapping technology, which does not see inside the body.
-When a thermogram is abnormal, other imaging is necessary to validate and localize disease.
+When a thermogram shows an abnormal pattern, other imaging is necessary to evaluate for disease.

 Will it tell me if I am helping or hurting my breast health?

-Risk is a reflection of breast health and you can see changes over time.
-Changes in diet, lifestyle, hormonal support etc. can change breast health and therefore the risk assessed.
+Thermal pattern change can reflect breast health changes over time.
+Changes in diet, lifestyle, hormonal support etc. can change breast health and therefore the level of suspicion.
 This is reflected in a pattern change on the thermogram.

 Yes!
-It is easy to increase your risks with poor lifestyle and dietary choices.
-Conversely, making the right choices can decrease risk.
-Thus, the thermographic risk assessment can improve as the thermographic risk patterns improve.
+It is easy to increase your breast health with better lifestyle and dietary choices.
+Thus, the thermographic assessment can improve as the thermographic patterns improve.
 Breast thermography is most effective when used to monitor breast health over time.
 Each woman has unique thermal patterns which should remain stable over time, with only minor changes from year to year.
-Thus, a baseline image is important for initial evaluation while follow-up Thermograms help identify physiological changes, which may warrant additional testing.
+Thus, a baseline image is important for initial evaluation while follow-up Thermograms help identify physiologic changes, which may warrant additional testing.

 Who can benefit from Thermography and what is the process?